chasingmaxwell/graphql-leveler/README.md

 }
 ```

-Normally the client would have to query for `property` like this:
+— normally the client would have to query for `property` like this:

 ```graphql
 {